 According to Maryland Transportation Article 21-1205(c) a bicyclist on a roadway shall exercise due care when passing a vehicle.
 If you were struck by a passing vehicle that did not show the appropriate level of car, speak with a Baltimore accident lawyer today to discuss your rights.

-A person riding a bicycle in Maryland must wear a helmet is at all times while a bicycle is being operated on any highway, bicycle way, or other property open to the public or used by the public for pedestrian or vehicular traffic.
+A person riding a bicycle in Baltimore must wear a helmet is at all times while a bicycle is being operated on any highway, bicycle way, or other property open to the public or used by the public for pedestrian or vehicular traffic.

 In addition to the those riders, a person under the age of 16 who is riding on a bicycle, including a person under the age of 16 who is a passenger on a bicycle in a restraining seat attached to the bicycle or in a trailer being towed by the bicycle.